andraugust/andraugust.github.io/statmech.md

 where $$k \approx 10^{-23} \ \text{J/K}$$ is the _Boltzmann constant_ that simply sets the scale for temperature in energy units.
 This is the objective definition of temperature we set out to derive.

-Now let's figure out what temperature is for a gas by calculating its multiplicity and using this formula.
+Now let's figure out what temperature is for a gas by calculating its multiplicity and plugging it into this formula.

-### The Multiplicity of a Gas
+## The Multiplicity of a Gas

 To derive $$\Omega$$ for an $$N$$-atom gas, it's easiest to start with $$N=1$$ and then generalize.
 For one atom, the system's microstate is given by the atom's position and momentum $$(\mathbf{x},\mathbf{p})$$, where $$\mathbf{x}$$ is constrained within a volume $$V$$, and $$\mathbf{p}$$ is constrained by the gas's energy according to